-Managing a fleet requires resources to be committed to ordering new vehicles, selling used ones, monitoring fleet incentives and conducting maintenance activity.
-These tasks require specialized skills and dedicated resources.
-The use of a fleet management company provides a low-cost way to out-source these necessary activities.
-A fleet management company handles workflow fluctuations and keeps up with constant changes in manufacturer redesigns and incentives.
+Managing a fleet requires specialized skills and dedicated resources for ordering new vehicles, selling used vehicles, and monitoring fleet incentives and maintenance activity.
+By outsourcing to a fleet management company like Union Leasing, you have a low-cost way to handle workflow fluctuations and keep up with changes in manufacturers’ incentives.

 Sales Tax Implications

-The impact of sales and use tax can vary dramatically based on whether a vehicle is leased or owned.
-Consider this: in 35 states, tax is applied to the lease vehicle's monthly rental payment instead of being an up-front charge against the vehicle's initial purchase cost.
-Paying taxes on the monthly payment stream not only reduces the total tax paid, but also improves cash flow.
+In 35 states, tax is applied to the lease vehicle’s monthly rental payment instead of being a charge against the vehicle’s initial purchase cost.
+Paying tax on the monthly payment stream both reduces total tax paid and improves cash flow.

 Balance Sheet Treatment

-According to available statistics, 30% of the incentive dollars available must be solicited directly from the manufacturer or dealer.
-Taking full advantage of all possible manufacturers' rebates and incentives is an effective way to reduce acquisition costs.
+Up to 30 percent of available incentive dollars must be solicited from the manufacturer or dealer.
+Taking full advantage of these incentives is an effective way to reduce acquisition costs.